 Color contact lenses can enhance or even completely change the appearance of your eyes.
 These lenses are available in both prescription and non-prescription forms.
-Color contact lenses prescription typically involves a fitting and assessment by an eye care professional to ensure the correct size and prescription.
+Color contact lens prescription typically involves a fitting and assessment by an eye care professional to ensure the correct size and prescription.
 Moreover, a color contacts prescription also corrects vision problems such as nearsightedness or astigmatism.
 While non-prescription color contacts have become popular fashion accessories, it's important to remember that they are still medical devices.
 Before using them, it's crucial to get a proper fitting from an eye care professional and to follow all cleaning and wearing instructions.

 Color Contact Lenses